That CCS started in a house with 35 kids?

 Teachers at Cherokee Christian Schools are committed to working with parents in a true partnership.
 For example, we know that effective communication between teacher and parent is vital to the success of our mission.
 Therefore, we have invested in Powerschool management software which allows the parent to view the grades, attendance, and assignments of students on line.

-We also have the GetMyHomework voice mail system which gives each teacher their own voice mail box and allows them to leave announcements for students and parents.
+We also utilize Google calendars so each teacher can make homework, test/quiz announcements, assignments, and downloads readily available for students and parents.
 Finally, every teacher has their own computer and email address to provide a third level of communication for students and parents who enjoy the world of email!
 We believe that the job of the school is not to take over the duties of parents, but to support and assist them in carrying out their God-given responsibility to educate their children according to the Word of God.

 Our teachers are thoroughly screened to ensure their perspective is one of Biblical Christianity.
 Cherokee Christian Schools are committed to naturally integrating Biblical values into all areas of the child’s life, from his/her interaction with peers to the content of the lessons.
 You can be sure that the value system and life view presented by our faculty is wholly Christian.